 Since then I have put the half size G5RV up high, but due to the size of our postage stamp garden it is wrapped around the end of the house just below the roof.
 Not ideal, but it is doing its job well.

 As for the FT-897, it continues to amaze me with what it can pull in and how well I get out with such a modest antenna.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-897D.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-897D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-897D might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-897D is around: